indygreg/python-zstandard/README.rst

    Integer compression level.
 Valid values are between 1 and 22. dict_data
-   Compression dictionary to use. compression_params
+   Compression dictionary to use.

+   Note: When using dictionary data and ``compress()`` is called multiple times, the ``CompressionParameters`` derived from an integer compression ``level`` and the first compressed data's size will be reused for all subsequent operations.
+This may not be desirable if source data size varies significantly. compression_params
    A ``CompressionParameters`` instance (overrides the ``level`` value). write_checksum